 Natalia Jagielska PhD, MEarthSci (b.
 1997) graduated with a Doctorate in Geosciences, specialising in vertebrate palaeontology, at the University of Edinburgh in 2024.
 Her team discovered the first named, and to date, best-preserved pterosaur from Scotland (Dearc sgiathanach) to global media interest and academic acclaim (awarded the Edward Forbes Prize in 2024).
-Natalia's work focuses primarily on functional osteology of vertebrates (notably, pterosaurs) and screening techniques (such as Laser-Stimulated Fluorescence or Synchrotron-Rapid-Scanning X-ray Fluorescence).
+Currently, Natalia is employed at the Chinese University of Hong Kong, with a 3-year Post-doctoral Fellowship, focusing on novel surface screening techniques and the evolution and properties of pterosaur soft tissues.
+Natalia's work focuses on deployment of screening techniques on fossils (such as Laser-Stimulated Fluorescence or Synchrotron-Rapid-Scanning X-ray Fluorescence).
 Dr. Jagielska has a 1st class Integrated Masters (Hons) in Earth Science from the University of Manchester (2019), with thesis focusing on fossil geochemistry.
 Their research has been presented at global conferences (SVP, EAVP, SVPCA, PalAss).
-Natalia herself delivered lectures and classes on her research at the Nanjing Institute of Geology, University of Warsaw, Charles University Prague, among others.
-In addition to demonstrating on field and lab geological courses at the University of Edinburgh.
+Natalia herself delivered lectures and classes on her research at the Nanjing Institute of Geology, University of Warsaw, Charles University Prague, among others, in addition to demonstrating on field and lab geological and palaeontological courses.
 Natalia has experience in mentoring undergraduate and masters students.
-In addition to academia, Natalia works with the museum industry and creates educational cartoons.
+In addition to academia, Natalia works with the museum industry, consults on dinosaur-adjecent media ventures (tv, games, toys) and illustrates for books and games.

 Employment: